splunk/observability-workshop/docs/victorops/getting_started/team.md

-# Create Your Team
+# Teams

+## 1. Find your Team

-Navigate to the **Teams** tab on the main toolbar, you should find you have had a team created for you as part of the workshop setup, however if this did not happen, you may need to create a new one.
+Navigate to the **Teams** tab on the main toolbar, you should find you have had a Team created for you as part of the workshop pre-setup and you would have been informed of your Team Name via e-mail.

+If you have found your pre-confgured Team, **skip Step 2.** and proceed to **Step 3.
+Configure Your Team**

+However if you cannot find you allocated Team, you will need to create a new one, so proceed with **Step 2.
+Create Team**

+## 2. Create Team

+Only complete this step if you **cannot** find your pre-allocated Team as detailed in your workshop e-mail.

-Select **Add Team**, then enter your team name using the format described by your workshop presenter, this will typically be in the format of "StudentID_Workshop" and then save by clicking the **Add Team** button.
+Select **Add Team**, then enter your allocated team name, this will typically be in the format of "AttendeeID_Workshop" and then save by clicking the **Add Team** button.

+## 3. Configure Your Team

 You now need to add other users to your team.
 If you are running this workshop using the Splunk provided environment, the following accounts are available for testing.